Skip to main content

 • Changes in skin colour

 It is important to keep checking your breasts throughout pregnancy.
-This will help you get to know about the natural changes.
+This will help you get to know the natural changes.
+If you’re worried about a symptom, speak to your GP.

 Whether you choose to breastfeed or not, you should be informed about what to expect.

 If you are breastfeeding, you will notice that your breasts naturally change.
-Keep checking your breasts monthly.
-It will help you get to know the natural changes that happen during breastfeeding.
+Keep checking your breasts monthly, as this will help you get to know the natural changes that happen during breastfeeding.
 Having ‘pregnancy boobs’ is no reason to ignore or overlook signs of breast cancer.
-If in doubt, get checked out.
+If in doubt, get it checked out.

 Does breastfeeding lower breast cancer risk?